Mung Bean Eggs UPDATED

 • vegan butter OR avocado oil to cook

-• 1 cup (measure after soaking) mung beans (soak for 4 hours in warm water OR overnight in the refrigerator)
+• 1 cup (measure after soaking) mung beans (soak overnight in the refrigerator)

 • 1 cup unsweetened, unflavored plant-based milk